whosonfirst/go-rasterzen/README.md

 Note that in the example above we haven't specified any local caching sources, as we did in the first example, so tiles will be rendered in AWS and cached (or not) depending on how your Lambda function is configured.

 Essentially what the second example is doing is pre-seeding an S3 cache which might be something you'd want to do if you want to serve `PNG` tiles but a) don't want to suffer what the (sometimes very long) wait times generating raster tiles or b) don't want to deal with the hoop-jumping around images and AWS Lambda / API Gateway integrations (see below).

+#### seed-tileset-catalog-dsn

+The `seed-tileset-catalog-dsn` parameter defines how tiles to be seeded are catalogued.
+By default an in-memory catalog is created using `sync.Map` but if you have a lot of tiles to seed this can rapidly cause out-of-memory problems.
+The `seed-tileset-catalog-dsn` parameter expects a `catalog=CATALOG` property followed by (0) or more `key=value` properties, all separated by whitespace.

+##### catalog=sqlite

+You must also pass the following key/value pairs:

+* `dsn=DSN` - Any valid DSN string that is accepted by the [go-sqlite3](https://github.com/mattn/go-sqlite3) package.

+##### catalog=sync

+No additional key/value pairs are required.

 ### rastersvg